 The design of Kid Quest incorporates flexibility to meet the specific needs of each child and supports their strengths through an adaptive curriculum and a rich sensory diet.
 Kid Quest strives to provide all the necessary tools that a child may need in order to successfully and happily participate in each activity.

 Siblings and friends of children with special needs are very welcome to participate, but it is preferred that parents allow their child to build independence by participating without the parent or guardian present.

 As of February 2007, the Kid Quest program has expanded to include a home-base; The Club Quest Social Center.
 The Club Quest Social Center is an accessible home that includes a large kitchen where cooking classes are provided, separate rooms for music, art and Aikido, and a room for facilitating the Quest Literacy Support Academy.
 The Social Center also has an interactive organic garden, chickens, and a rabbit.

-The Club Quest Social Center is located at 704 North Plymouth Street in Santa Cruz.
+The Club Quest Social Center is located at 2601 Porter Street in Soquel.